All Work

 The Challenge

-Designing and developing in tandem requires careful interpretation, close collaboration, and clear communication throughout the process.
-This was our first time working alongside an external web designer, and establishing a strong collaborative rhythm was as important as the technical execution itself.
+Designing and developing in parallel needs a working rhythm.
+This was our first time pairing with an external web designer, and finding that rhythm mattered as much as the build itself.

-At the same time, DFL was moving from Notion — a tool that offers infinite flexibility and asks very little in return — to a structured CMS.
-The challenge was to make that transition feel like a gain rather than a restriction
+At the same time, DFL was moving off Notion — a tool that gives you infinite flexibility and asks almost nothing of you in return.
+The job was to make a structured CMS feel like a gain rather than a restriction.

 Our Approach

-DFL had run their full content workflow through Notion — publications, projects, news, and more, each shaped freely as needed.
-Moving to a structured CMS felt like a constraint until we reframed what structure actually offers: consistency, searchability, and a site that holds its shape as content grows.
-We designed the schema around their content types, giving editors real choices where the design allows them and sensible defaults where it doesn’t.
+DFL had been running publications, projects, news, and everything else through Notion — each page shaped freely as needed.
+A structured CMS sounds like a constraint until you sit with what structure actually buys you: consistency, search, and a site that holds its shape as content grows.
+We built the schema around their content types, giving editors real choices where the design allows for them and sensible defaults where it doesn't.

-The site needed filtering across publications, projects, and news — and the results needed to be shareable.
-We built a URL-driven filter system: every active filter is reflected in the URL, so a link to any filtered view always works exactly as expected.
-No state lost, no search to redo.
+The site needed filtering across publications, projects, and news — and the filtered results needed to be shareable.
+We put the filter state in the URL: copy the link, paste it anywhere, and the same view comes back.

 Reports in the page, not behind a link